 If you are concerned about your symptoms, call your healthcare provider or ring the Healthline team (for free) on 0800 358 5453 or +64 9 358 5453 for international SIMS.

-The latest advice will also be posted on the New Zealand Government's COVID-19 website.
+If you have symptoms of COVID-19, please follow the latest advice on the New Zealand Government's COVID-19 website.